 Shoulders and Chest Stretches

-Another stretch great for new mums, who are likely to get tight chests and shoulders.
+Another stretch great for new moms who are likely to get tight chests and shoulders.

-For the chest stretch, take the hands behind your body and clasp them.
-Think about your shoulders moving down away from your ears, and without letting your back arch (tuck your tailbone) reach the hands back and down.
-You can take this stretch a little further by standing up with your legs wide and folding forward, letting your head come towards the floor and pulling the clasped hands away from your back to create an even deeper stretch.
+- For the chest stretch, take the hands behind your body and clasp them.
+Think about your shoulders moving down away from your ears without letting your back arch (tuck your tailbone) reach the hands back and down.
+You can take this stretch a little further by standing up with your legs wide and folding forward, letting your head come towards the floor, and pulling the clasped hands away from your back to create an even deeper stretch.